riyadattani/personal-blog/cmd/web/posts/my-journey-to-writing-my-blog-in-go.md

 I built this blog from scratch, without a blog engine.
 I used Go to build it and some html + css to make it look pretty.
 This is my first personal project in Go, in fact, its my first personal project on a live website.
 [Tweet me](https://twitter.com/DattaniRiya) if you have any feedback whether its kind, mean or funny!
+I also wrote a technical counterpart to this blog - you can find it [here](http://localhost:3000/blog/A%20technical%20approach%20on%20building%20this%20blog%20from%20scratch%20).

 So I made the decision to make a blog in Go because it was different language to what I normally use at work (Node) and when I was introduced to it, it felt fun and simple.